 These reports can be quantitative – reporting financial parameters such as sales volume, debtors and creditors ageing or qualitative – reporting non-financial parameters such as sustainability, employee matters etc.

-Management accounting deals with historic information as well as forecasts and estimates of how these parameters may evolve in the future.
+Management accounting deals with historic information as well as forecasts and estimates about how these parameters may evolve in the future.

-Management accounting uses several tools whilst preparing its reports such as ratio analysis, use of key performance indicators and financial modelling theories.
+Management accounting uses several tools while preparing its reports such as ratio analysis, use of key performance indicators and financial modelling theories.

 All in all, these reports help management take stock of the state of affairs which helps them to strategize and plan further course of action.

 Difference between cost accounting and management accounting:

 The difference between cost accounting and management accounting has been detailed below:

 - Cost accounting involves measurement, recording and allocation of costs associated with a function with intent to budget and control these costs.